stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/3-daemonsets.md

 kubectl get pods -l app=comparison -o wide
 ```

+!!! note
     Notice the key differences:

     1. The DaemonSet ensures exactly one pod per selected node
     2. The Deployment distributes pods across nodes based on available resources, which might mean multiple pods on some nodes and none on others

 Let's simulate a node failure by cordoning a node (marking it as unschedulable):